jkeen/sincerelylindawilson.com/source/letters/2007-09-26-force-flex-trash-bags.markdown

 Recently my family and I organized a neighborhood cleanup after our neighbor's house was vandalized by a local gang.
 We chose to use your Force Flex bags to gather up the debris because of the highly-acclaimed "puncture protection" your brand offers, while other brands do not.

-Surprisingly, the shards of broken glass and several boards with nails were no match for these bags.
+Surprisingly, the bags were no match for the shards of broken glass and several boards filled with nails.
 I was disappointed and embarrassed that the bags I publicly supported broke and spilled their contents in front of all my neighbors.

-I was wondering if the bags I purchased are defective, or if Iâ€™m using them incorrectly?
+I was wondering if the bags I purchased are defective, or if I'm just using them incorrectly?
 Should I have double bagged?
 Do you have a product that is designed to withstand greater force?

 Sincerely,
 Linda B. Wilson